userlist/userlist-javascript/packages/push/README.md

 ## Usage

+> [!TIP]
+> All of the following methods return promises.
+In order to decouple your application from our service, we recommend to not await them.
+If you decide to still await them, make sure to add proper error handling.

 ### Tracking Users

 To send user data into Userlist, use the `userlist.users.push` method.
 This method will create a new user if the user doesn't exist yet, or update the existing user if it does.
 Properties that aren't present in the payload are ignored and remain unchanged.